-Montana daycare worker built 'drug den' inside cabinet to smoke meth on the job
+Montana day care worker built 'drug den' inside cabinet to smoke meth on the job

-A Montana daycare worker who worked with infants is accused of smoking meth on the job inside a "drug den" built below a cabinet.
+A Montana day care worker who worked with infants is accused of smoking meth on the job inside a "drug den" built below a cabinet.

 KRTV reported that Autumn Sienna Heinz, 30, faces charges of endangering the welfare of a child, criminal possession of dangerous drugs and criminal mischief.

-The suspect is accused of smoking the drugs in a “drug den” hidden beneath a cabinet in the laundry room in the YMCA Learning Center daycare building.
+The suspect is accused of smoking the drugs in a “drug den” hidden beneath a cabinet in the laundry room in the YMCA Learning Center day care building.

 MAN DISCOVERS ESCAPED CRIMINAL HIDING IN HIS CLOSET